wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.7 - Application Performance Management/Demo 2.7.md

  [Check back in VSTS to confirm the deployment on the *Dev* environment is completed]

-0. Navigate again around and return to the **Dealers** section.
+0. Navigate around in the application and return to the **Dealers** section.

  [The dealers will show up faster than they did previously now having one call to the database.]

 ## Teardown
-Once the session is over you can go to the Azure portal and delete the resource groups used for the PartsUnlimitedMRP deployment.
+If you don't intend to perform another session in this series, you can delete the resources for the dev & prod environments in Azure.
+Execute `/docs/Sessions/SETUP_Continuous-Deployment/env/teardown.ps1` script from the setup folder.

+Navigate to the admin section of your VSTS account: `https://{VSTS instance name}.visualstudio.com/_admin`

+Right-click the ellipsis button, the click ***Delete*

+Confirm the name for deletion

 ## Complementary information